 The Bankruptcy Court will hold a hearing for approval of the Herald and Primeo settlement motion and the Senator settlement motion on Wednesday, December 17, 2014.

-The costs associated with the SIPA Trustee’s recovery and settlement efforts are paid by the Securities Investor Protection Corporation (SIPC), which administers a fund drawn upon assessments on the securities industry.
+One hundred percent of the SIPA Trustee's recoveries will be allocated to the Customer Fund for distribution to BLMIS customers with allowed claims.
+To date, the SIPA Trustee has recovered more than $9.8 billion and has distributed almost $6 billion, which includes approximately $816.2 million in committed advances from the Securities Investor Protection Corporation (SIPC).
+The costs associated with the SIPA Trustee’s recovery and settlement efforts are paid by SIPC, which administers a fund drawn upon assessments on the securities industry.
 No fees or other costs of administration are paid from recoveries obtained by the SIPA Trustee for the benefit of BLMIS customers with allowed claims.
-One hundred percent of the SIPA Trustee's recoveries will be allocated to the Customer Fund for distribution to BLMIS customers with allowed claims.